-Data Protection Legislation sets out guidance on how Public Authorities and organisations manage personal data.
+Data Protection Legislation sets out guidance on how organisations manage personal data.
 It is a requirement by law that the organisation managing personal data is registered with the Information Commissioner.
 This is achieved through a notification statement and can be viewed online at the Information Commissioner's website.

-Secondly, every organisation that manages personal information is legally bound by the six key principles of the General Data Protection Regulation (GDPR).
-Further information regarding these and the University of Westminster's notification statement can be found below.
+Secondly, every organisation that manages personal information is legally bound by the principles of the UK General Data Protection Regulation (GDPR).
+Further information regarding the University of Westminster's processing of personal data can be found in our Data Protection Policy and via our published privacy notices.

 Download our Personal Data Protection Policy: